alt236/apkdetails/README.md

 * 1.0.0: First release
 * 1.1.0: Added selection of outputs
 * 1.2.0: Added options to print list/tree/graph of classes and dump of the Manifest to the terminal.
+* 1.2.1: Fixed NPE when EncodedValue is null while parsing BuildConfigs

 ## Links